moby/moby/docs/swarm/swarm-tutorial/drain-node.md

 +++
 <![end-metadata]-->

-# Drain a node on the Swarm
+# Drain a node on the swarm

 In earlier steps of the tutorial, all the nodes have been running with `ACTIVE` availability.
-The Swarm manager can assign tasks to any `ACTIVE` node, so all nodes have been available to receive tasks.
+The swarm manager can assign tasks to any `ACTIVE` node, so up to now all nodes have been available to receive tasks.

-Sometimes, such as planned maintenance times, you need to set a node to `DRAIN` availabilty. `DRAIN` availabilty  prevents a node from receiving new tasks from the Swarm manager.
+Sometimes, such as planned maintenance times, you need to set a node to `DRAIN` availability. `DRAIN` availability  prevents a node from receiving new tasks from the swarm manager.
 It also means the manager stops tasks running on the node and launches replica tasks on a node with `ACTIVE` availability.

 1. If you haven't already, open a terminal and ssh into the machine where you